What is your number one pain with email marketing? If you’re like most marketers – it’s lead generation.

 Here’s seven tactics to generate email opt-ins and warm leads from Facebook.

 1. Free Webinars

 Do you market for a business that hosts webinars?
 Free webinars are particularly successful for B2B lead generation, and they can deepen the relationship between your business and prospects.

 To make the best webinars, provide useful information, and solve customer problems by addressing concerns in live videos.
 Include a portion of the webinar for live Q&A too.
 When your content is genuinely of interest to your demographic, you’ll attract genuine leads.

 Promote the meeting on Facebook through updates.
 Link the posts to email-gated registration forms to collect your warm leads.
 Send out a triggered automated message to each sign up, with information about how to log in to the webinar.
 Follow up with emailed reminders, and of course, send out a thank you email to follow-up after the webinar is over.
 Invite your prospects to connect with you further by inviting them to future webinars or by giving away more free content.

-Use Facebook ads to generate more sign-ups to your RSVP landing page.
+Use Facebook ads with well-optimized landing pages for Facebook Ads to generate more sign-ups to your RSVP landing page.

 3. Discounts and Coupons

 Coupons have long been a successful marketing tactic.
 Studies have shown that people who get discounts from you are 60% more likely to share your brand with their friends.
 They’re also an amazing way to generate interested leads.